alexhenao001/MarsRovers/README.md

  1. A ControlTower is built and it immediately starts communications with external file input, "Earth".
  2. The ControlTower then deploys the number of Rovers.
- 3. The ControlTower then commands the Rovers to execute the stored commands.
+ 3. The ControlTower then commands the Rovers to execute the stored commands in a rover-sequential approach.

 The fun part of this problem was figuring how to map the directions and the corresponding calculations.
 For example if the Rover must move north then that means to add the current position (x,y) of the rover with the north movement coordinate map (0,1).
+This was achieved by storing an array with coordinates use for the move calculations and a corresponding array which maps to those coordinates by matching index (arrays of same size).

-## Running The Solution
+### Running The Solution
-In the resources directory there exists:
+In the resources directory of the java project there exists the following files:

  1. MarsRovers.jar
  2. inputFile.txt
  3. runSolution.sh

-Execute the runSolution.sh and see that the the application yields the expected output.
+Execute the runSolution.sh and see that the the application yields the expected output for the provided input.
+Please use the input file naming convention, inputFile.txt.
+The 3 files should be in the same directory for the application to work as intended and yield the calculations.

 ```